Monami85/SQL_query/README.md

 ________________________________________
 Objectives
 The Rockbuster management team has outlined several key questions to guide the analysis :
 a.
-Which movies contributed the most/least to revenue gain?
+Which movies contributed the most/least to revenue gain? <br />
 b.
-What was the average rental duration for all videos?
+What was the average rental duration for all videos? <br />
 c.
-Which countries are Rockbuster customers based in?
+Which countries are Rockbuster customers based in? <br />
 d.
-Where are customers with a high lifetime value located?
+Where are customers with a high lifetime value located? <br />
 e.
-Do sales figures vary across geographic regions?
+Do sales figures vary across geographic regions? <br />
 The results of this analysis will assist Rockbuster in identifying opportunities to improve customer experience, optimize revenue and target high-value customers effectively.
 ________________________________________
 Data Set